Pedrojok01/Guessing_Number-Cpp/README.md

 How To Play:
 ============

-1/ Player 1 must input a number.
+1/ Player 1 must input a number from 0 to 9999.
 4 Characters are required, so for example, if you want to write 50, you must enter: "0050".

 2/ Then, player 2 can start guessing player 1 number in as little attempts as possible.
 Enter your guess and press Enter.
 Be sure to enter an integer or you might regret it...